AthenZ/k8s-athenz-identity/README.md

 requests.
 This helps us to verify the attestation data JWT either by making kubernetes API TokenReview requests or by locally validating the signature using the pre-loaded kubernetes API public key.
-Other field verifications that depend on the pod metadata can use the resource replication feature and cache the pods resources.
+Other field verifications that depend on the pod metadata can use the resource replication feature and cache the pod resources.

 The identity provider pod is composed of two containers:
-* opa - evaluates the identity verification checks with information provided with from the configmap checks and replicated pods resource information
+- **Opa** - Evaluates the identity verification checks with information provided with from the configmap checks and replicated pods resource information
-* mgmt - fetches the configmap checks from the configured system namespace and the cluster pod resources by watching the kubernetes API and storing them on OPA over localhost PUT calls.
+- **Mgmt** - Fetches the configmap checks from the configured system namespace and the cluster pod resources by watching the kubernetes API and storing them on OPA over localhost PUT calls.